 Whether it is writing, designing or consulting, there is a growing base of companies that need help, but can not afford to hire a full-time person.
 They also may not need full-time help and can use an extra hand, or mind, during seasonal explosions in business.
 Retired executives are in demand as management consultants to help fledgling companies learn from professionals who have been there and done that.

-If you give it enough thought, there will be hidden talents that you used in your previous jobs that can be beneficial to another company, even if on a limited basis, which can be especially helpful for someone who recently retired and may just want a reason to get out of the house.
+If you give it enough thought, there will be hidden talents that you used in your previous jobs that can be beneficial to another company.
+Even if on a limited basis, it can be especially helpful for someone who recently retired and may just want a reason to get out of the house.
 Or, if it’s raining and they can’t play golf.

-Getting customers into the shop can be another possibility for a former ad executive or even someone who work in the advertising department of the local newspaper.
-If you have experience designing prints ads, many companies may be able to use your experience on a contract basis.
+Getting customers into the shop can be another possibility for a former ad executive or even someone who works in the advertising department of the local newspaper.
+If you have experience designing print ads, many companies may be able to use your expertise on a contract basis.
 When they need a new ad, you can put it together for them, get paid for your work and move on to the next contract customer.

 In the age of the internet, freelance writers are always in demand to produce crisp, clean copy for websites and sales letters for online retailers.
 Persons with a graphics background may be able to pick up a little extra work designing websites, and even more if they understand the language to get them on the internet.